smartinou/map/bfh_class_diagrams.md

 These are the Active Objects, derived from QP::Active base class from QP's framework.

+    > QM is a GUI modeling tool that it used to draw UML state diagrams,
+    > and generates code that represent the state machine.
+    > When used so, the Active Objects are derived from QP::QMActive.
+    >
+    > In this project, I coded the Active Objects by hand,
+    > so they are derived from QP::QActive.

 ### RTCC AO

 This is the Active Object for the Real-Time Clock and Calendar (RTCC).